Using Aquaphor On A New Tattoo

 New tattoos ooze lymph fluids, blood, and excess ink.
 All of those draining fluids can dry and form a crust on the skin.
-Using Aquaphor helps to keep that skin moisturized so that the fluids don’t dry and form crusts on your tattoo.
+Using Aquaphor helps to keep that skin moisturized so the fluids don’t dry and form crusts around the area.

 Most tattoos are going to scab up a little.
 That’s normal.
-Though you don’t want to get a lot of large scabs on your tattoo, and you certainly don’t want scabs to crack open.
+You want to avoid getting large scabs on your tattoo, and you certainly don’t want scabs to crack open.
 That can lead to excess ink loss and create areas of less color in your design.

 Although not extremely common, tattoos can become infected.
 When you get a tattoo, the needle or needles make lots of tiny openings in your skin to place the ink below the top layers.

 These are essentially shallow wounds in your skin, and even small wounds can let in bacteria and become infected.
-Aquaphor, because it is a thick ointment, forms a protective barrier that keeps out dirt and bacteria.
+Aquaphor, because it is a thick ointment, forms a protective barrier that keeps dirt and bacteria out.

 Prevents itchy skin

 New tattoos itch.
 There’s no way around it.
 The top layers of your skin are irritated and healing, and that makes your skin feel itchy.
-Aquaphor moisturizes the skin and soothes irritation, so it can make the itching a little more bearable.
+Aquaphor moisturizes the skin and soothes irritation, in turn making the itching a little more bearable.

 Decreases healing time